whalelephant/CertX/certX/readme.md

 ## credentials module

-The `credentials Module` execute the following:
+The `credential module` executes the following upon recieving a IBC message:

 1. receives IBC messages from Issuer Zones containing verifiable credentials
 2. verify the signature of the message as the actual issuer \*